rafaelsetragni/awesome_notifications/.github/ISSUE_TEMPLATE/---bug-report.md

 A clear and concise description of what the bug is.

-OBS: avoid to use the expression **"is not working"** or **"is working"** or any other variation.
+OBS: avoid to use the expression **"its not working"** or **"is working"** or any other variation.
 These expressions can mean anything and at same time doesn´t bring any useful information.
-As soon you rewrite these expressions, you gonna naturally be more precise and clear.
+As soon you rewrite these expressions, you naturally going to be more precise and clear.

 ## **2 - Provide us as much information as possible**